NixOS/rfcs/rfcs/0133-git-hashing.md

 Tricks like always wrapping everything in a directory get around this, but then we have to be careful the directory is exactly as expected when "unwrapping" in the other direction.

 For now, we only focus on ingesting data *from* Git *to* Nix, and this side-steps the issue.
-That conversation is total (though not surjective), and so there is no problem for now.
+That mapping is total, i.e. all Git data can be mapped, and injective, i.e. each Git data has a unique Nix data representative (though not surjective, i.e. not all Nix data can be represented as a piece of Git data), and so there is no problem for now.

 # Alternatives
 [alternatives]: #alternatives